 Yes, the Night Prince series will be a trilogy.
-Expect the third and final Vlad and Leila novel out in 2014.
+Expect the third and final Vlad and Leila novel, BOUND BY FLAMES, in January 2015.

 Maybe.
 After the events in Home for the Holidays (my novella in The Bite Before Christmas anthology) Ian is starting to move in a direction where he could grow into hero material – or anti-hero, anyway.
 However, he’s not there yet, so nothing definite about a book unless/until he is.
 Ian as a hero/anti-hero would still be Ian, though, just as Vlad is still Vlad although now he and Leila are involved.
 It would take a very strong woman to handle Ian.
 Fortunately, I do have someone in mind, though I’m not saying who aside from assuring people that it is not Justina.

 Why don’t you have a movie/TV series made out of your books?

 I would be delighted to see my work on screen, but this is something I have no control over.
 Seeing my work in print has been a dream come true for me, so having it adapted to TV or movie format would be icing on the cake.
 To date, film / TV rights have not been purchased for my series, but if that changes, I’ll be sure to let everyone know.

 When will the Night Huntress series with Cat and Bones end?